oskardudycz/EventSourcing.NodeJS/README.md

 }
 ```

 As we have TypeScript configured, then we don't need any additional setup.
 We're reusing the native node debugging capabilities by using the `--inspect-brk=9229` parameter.
-Read more in the [Node.js documentation](https://nodejs.org/en/docs/guides/debugging-getting-started/)
+Read more in the [Node.js documentation](https://Node.js.org/en/docs/guides/debugging-getting-started/)

-### Test with Jest
+### Unit tests with Jest

 1. Install [Jest]() together with [ts-jest]() package and needed typings to make it work with TypeScript.
 ```bash